 Identifying Weak Signals Before They Become Strong Trends

-“Interpreting weak signals into useful decision making takes time and focus.
+“Interpreting weak signals into useful decision-making takes time and focus.
 It starts with the capacity of identifying them in the first place”.

 Weak signals are first symptoms or early signals of a change telling about a strengthening trend and bringing information that is not yet seen e.g. in statistics.
 Usually, there are several signals indicating to a similar development.
 Weak signals have to pass filters in order to influence the strategy process, being the phenomena that influence a company and its operational environment by being new and surprising in the framework of the receiver.

 Weak signals reveal threats and opportunities for a company, but also represent a chance to learn, grow and develop.
 They could also be defined wild cards that change the development and are unpredictable when turning up.
-Weak signals are events below the surface, overlooked, but that may be signs of big evolutions.
+Weak signals are events below the surface, overlooked, but that may be signs of big evolution.
 The approach to weak signals is experiencing a renaissance in strategic planning and they are to be found in the context of strategic flexibility of an organization.
 Successful organizations look for weak signals actively and continuously.
 As decision-making is a sense-making process, management has to secure the flow of knowledge from outside to the business and, decide the actions based on it.

 A weak signal has no history and no basis to build a pattern onto.
 They are unique, and not re-occurring.
 A weak signal can be recognized by its strangeness and its being an odd phenomenon.
 In order to be able to recognize weak signals one has to have a sufficient level of understanding firstly in that behind each change there are several driving factors and on the other hand by the fact that each emerging fact signals its environment in many different ways.
 No signals should be rejected in advance.
 The recognition, analysis and interpretation of each signal are only work processes that follow the creative and unbiased observation period.